Skrull: Infiltrating Earth

-Some time later, a Skrull called Paibok the Power Skrull mounted a campaign to invade Earth, using another Skrull called Lyja as an infiltrator.
+Some time later, a Skrull called Paibok mounted a campaign to invade Earth, using another Skrull called Lyja as an infiltrator.
 The plan involved secretly replacing the real Alicia Masters, the Thing's blind lover.
 The plan fell through when she instead seduced the Human Torch and the two eventually married one another.
 The long-running facade eventually came to light and the group discovered that the real, human Alicia was actually being held captive by the Skrull nation and Lyja defected, having fallen in love with the Human Torch.
 The Fantastic Four rescued her, but Lyja seemingly died in the process as she sacrificed herself to save Johnny when Paibok attacked.

 Paibok later revealed to Devos the Devastator that she was still alive.
 Paibok, with the assistance of Devos, awoke Lyja from her comatose state and gave her the power to fly and fire energy blasts from her hands (she called herself "Lyja the Lazerfist").
 These powers were later revealed to come from a special device implanted in her.
 Joining them in search of vengeance, the three arrived on Earth, and battled the Torch at Empire State University.
 The Torch panicked, used his nova flame and destroyed the campus.
 Alongside Devos and Paibok, Lyja witnessed a battle between the Fantastic Four and an alternate Fantastic Four.
 However, Lyja still bore feelings for the Torch and once again betrayed her cohorts to side with the Fantastic Four.
 This ended with the Fantastic Four destroying the "Skrull War World", the Skrulls' largest attack ship.